perticascatalin/Learning/DPML/mcsp.md

 ## 4. Modelling Musical Patterns through Constraint Programming

 [M1] showcases 2 applications of constraint programming in music, which I detail in sections 4.1 and 4.2.
 The 2 problems are solved by declaring variables and constraints using graphical interfaces linked to a lisp solver and the open music visual programming environment.
 The same problems are show-cased in [M2] as problems 8 and 9 in the *(2.3) Melodies* section.
+Additionally, [M2] presents some applications to musical harmony: problems 1,2 & 3 in the *(2.1) Harmony* section.
+I detail and analyze these problems in sections 4.3, 4.4 and 4.5.

-Based on this related studies, **I make my own preliminary attempt at modelling a rock song harmonization as a CSP in section 4.3** (todo: might change).
+Based on these related studies, **I make my own attempt at modelling a rock song harmonization as a CSP in section 4.4** (todo: might change).

 ### 4.1 All Interval Series